Kirtibg/Course-Registration-Website/README.md

  - We also use express session to assign a student an ID and make all further requests using that ID.

-### Database:
-   I have used text files to save data in the same folder as the code Sample file is given with the code

 #### I thank PayPal VAP team for their support and guidance in the making of this project.